CUNY-CL/yoyodyne/README.md

     -   There is little need for data preprocessing; it works with TSV files.
 -   It has support for using features to condition decoding, with architecture-specific code for handling feature information.
--   It supports the use of validation accuracy (not loss) for model selection and early stopping.
+-   It supports the use of validation accuracy (not just loss) for model selection and early stopping.
 -   Models are specified using YAML configuration files.
 -   Releases are made regularly and bugs addressed.
--   🚧 UNDER CONSTRUCTION 🚧: It has exhaustive test suites.
+-   It has exhaustive test suites.
 -   🚧 UNDER CONSTRUCTION 🚧: It has performance benchmarks.

 ## Authors